Subscribe to The Dirt e-newsletter

-Post-processing and real-time kinematic workflows are more accessible as newer drones come to market.
-But there’s still a lot of confusion about what the technology is, how it works, and what’s best for your surveying needs.
+Post-processing and real-time kinematic GCP vs. PPK workflows are becoming more accessible as newer drones come to market.
+But there’s still a lot of confusion about what the technology is, how it works, and what’s the best for your surveying needs.

-To cut through the complexity, we’re explaining how PPK workflows differ from GCP-based drone surveying and how RTK plays into it all.
+To cut through the complexity, we wanted to explain how PPK workflows differ from more traditional GCP-based drone surveying and how RTK plays into it all.

 Ground control points (GCPs) can be known points marked and measured with base and rover or a moveable smart ground control points like Propeller’s AeroPoints.